 Additionally, to ensure that unused, expired, or unwanted prescription medications do not end up in the wrong hands, Michigan offers several resources for proper disposal of these pills.
 Proper disposal is also good for your local environment and water supply.

 If you or a loved one are ready to beat addiction and substance abuse, please feel free to contact us, or one of the above-referenced treatment facilities, today.
-The sooner you call, the sooner you can get your life back on track.
+The sooner you call, the sooner you can find addiction treatment Big Rapids and get your life back on track.